stepansnigirev/workshop_advbitcoin/1_hardware_wallet_from_scratch/README.md

 Every section has a `README.md` file with explanation and code snippets, and a final `main.py` file that you can use to catch up if you are lost.

-1. [Blinky](./1_blinky) - get started with micropython, blinking with LEDs
+1. [Blinky](./1_blinky) - get started with micropython, blinking with LEDs, generate random bytes with TRNG
-2. [HD keys](./2_hdkeys) - use TRNG to get some entropy, convert it to recovery phrase, get master public key, import to Bitcoin Core
+2. [HD keys](./2_hdkeys) - convert entropy to recovery phrase, get master public key, import to Bitcoin Core
 3. [Addresses](./3_addresses) - get first 5 receiving addresses - segwit, nested segwit, legacy. **Bonus:** Taproot addresses.
 4. [GUI](./4_gui) - simple address navigation interface
 5. [PSBT Transactions](./5_psbt) - get and sign PSBT transaction with hardware wallet